Continued from last week's post:

 SELECT [myCategories].[CategoryID], [myCategories].[CategoryName], [myCategories].Description, [myCategories].Picture FROM [d:\Program Files\Microsoft Office\Office\samples\Northwind.mdb].Categories AS myCategories;

-The manual change is necessary because we are referencing an external data source and no way MS-Access can guess the name.
-If we are using a Table from within the Database or a linked Table then the Alias Name change will automatically take effect in all the fields.
-You may try this experiment with one of your own Tables from within the Database or with a linked Table.
+The manual change is necessary because we are referencing an external data source, and no way MS-Access can guess the name.
+If we are using a Table from within the Database or from a linked Table, then the Alias Name change will automatically take effect in all the fields.
+You can try this experiment with one of your own Tables from within the Database or with a linked Table.

 Note: The Source Database and Source Connect Str Property Values are taken into the Query Syntax with an IN Clause to identify the external Application.